Kanye West Wants To Collaborate With Dua Lipa

-According to The Sun, rapper Kanye West wants to collaborate with British singer-songwriter, Dua Lipa.
+According to The Sun, rapper Kanye West wants to collaborate with British singer-songwriter Dua Lipa.

-The “Gold Digger” hitmakers next album titled Yandhi obviously has space for a Dua Lipa collab as West is eager to work with the two time Grammy Award winner.
+The “Gold Digger” hitmaker’s next album titled Yandhi obviously has space for a Dua Lipa collab as West is eager to work with the two-time Grammy Award winner.

-The pair met at one of the 41-year-old star’s legendary Sunday church services in Los Angeles, and Kanye is believed to have already have a few songs that would be perfect for the star.
+The pair met at one of the 41-year-old star’s legendary Sunday church services in Los Angeles, and Kanye is believed to already have a few songs that would be perfect for the star.

 “Kanye is super impressed with Dua’s voice and he knows she’s really hot property in the industry right now,” an insider told The Sun.